maboerg/Next-neighbours/README.md

 ![neighbours_figure_04](https://user-images.githubusercontent.com/88709288/129362232-333a6107-5814-4e8c-bf13-a54b4f4af610.png)

-Figure 4&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`n=9, m=2`
+Figure 4&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`n = 9, m = 2`

 #### Anchor pair `(12,3)`

-No graph `G` has as yet been found with `(n,3), n>12` as working pair.
+No graph `G` has as yet been found with `(n,3), n > 12` as working pair.
 But `(12,3)` is a working pair.
 The main idea is the graph in figure 4 where all distances marked by a line are equal.

 ![neighbours_figure_05](https://user-images.githubusercontent.com/88709288/129366475-7ebb237e-a40a-4b9c-b7bf-94ef692de115.png)

 Figure 5

-If we move the points in figure 4 a little bit we can yield pairwise different distances and leave the three green points as the only visited points.
+If we move the points in figure 5 a little bit we can yield pairwise different distances and leave the three green points as the only visited points.
 To prove this we present a Mathematica program (which is a slight modification of the program in the introduction):

 ```
 (* Neighbours (12,3) *)